sunilp/webscrapper-indeed-r/README.md

     # Removing single-factor variables and descriptive text columns
     jobs = jobs[, c(-1, -2, -4, -16, -22)]

-#### 3.2.2 Testing for perfectly collinear variables and removing them
+#### 3.2.2 Testing for perfectly multicollinear variables and removing them
+Perfectly multicollinear variables are undesirable in the model and will produce inaccurate results when it is run.
+Hence we have to test for the presence of such by running a correlation test among all variables to be considered.

     cor(jobs, method = 'pearson')